 "I understand you are inquiring about a purchase via iTunes, however, at this time we are unable to locate a Zoosk account using the email address you provided...
 If the transaction is processed via iTunes, Apple requires customers who purchase a Subscription on iTunes to cancel those Subscription renewals through their App Store on their iDevice, or through their iTunes Store on their computer."

-In a process that is obviously less than clear, this Zoosk member is stuck getting the runaround from both Zoosk and Apple.
+In a process that is obviously less than clear, this Zoosk subscriber is stuck getting the runaround from both Zoosk and Apple.
 Bottom line here: #1 dating app or no, you should be very wary of getting a paid subscription through Zoosk's mobile apps.

 10. You should make sure Zoosk works in your area before you start a paid subscription.

-Yes, Zoosk has 27 million members, but that doesn't mean any of those members live in your metro area.
-Especially if you live in a rural area or an area with low Internet usage, you might find some slim pickings on Zoosk, or any other dating site for that matter.
+Yes, Zoosk has around 35 million members, but that doesn't mean any of those members live in your metro area.
+Especially if you live in a rural area or an area with low Internet usage, you might find some slim pickings on Zoosk or any other dating site for that matter.
 Consider this sad story from one Canadian Zoosk member on the BBB website who realized he or she wouldn't be able to accomplish much unless they got a paid subscription.
 And that's when things got really disappointing:

 "It was then when I realized in my area there are no active female users.
 And unless this company expects me to drive 500+km to 'meet' someone, which is what they seem to advertise, then it's basically worthless.
 There was one 'recently online' person in an 80km radius of where I live...
 I am not saying Zoosk may be a bad service, I simply don't know.
 What I do know is: it is not feasible to use it where I live, and I feel like I have been slightly cheated."